dlt-hub/dlt/docs/website/docs/user-guides/engineering-manager.md

 With `dlt` we offer a library and building blocks that data tool builders can use to create modern data infrastructure for their companies.
-Staff Data Engineer, Senior Data Engineer, ETL Engineer, head of data platform - there’s a variety of titles of how data tool builders are called in companies.
+Staff Data Engineer, Senior Data Engineer, ETL Engineer, Head of Data Platform - there’s a variety of titles of how data tool builders are called in companies.

 ## What does this role do in an organisation?